PhilTKamp/local-rag-workshop/README.md

 Each project is implemented as a dotnet console project.

-They were created with the following command:
+They were created with the following command(s):
 ```bash
 cd ./src
 dotnet new console --use-program-main -f net8.0 -o PROJECT_NAME